hoangperry/hoangperry.github.io/_posts/2020-06-15-a-typical-flight-at-6.md

 # Pre-flight

 My aircraft is taxiing to the 02L runway.
 CRX has 2 runways.
 The other one is still developed.
+This airport welcomes about 8.5 million passengers each year.
+Cam Ranh airport have IATA code is **CXR** and ICAO code is **VVCR**.

 {% include post_picwrap.html pos="fit" src="/images/topic_image/a-typical-flight-at-6/1.jpg" %}